How to Cook with Mixed Frozen Seafood: Pasta in Wine Sauce

 One Pot Cooking

 This wonderful dish is cooked in one pot, beginning with sauteing the aromatics and steaming the (already cooked) mussels in wine.
 The pan drippings produce a wonderful stock when you add clam juice or seafood stock.
-The spaghetti is then cooked in this stock, with the seafood and tomatoes added at the end.
-Add pasta water to make the dish creamy without adding cream or butter.
+The spaghetti is then cooked in this stock (instead of water), with the seafood and tomatoes added at the end.
+Add some of the pasta water to the dish at the end to make it creamy without adding cream or butter (the pot's starch content will be quite high from cooking the pasta).

 How to make pasta with mixed frozen seafood.

-The result is a platter of amazing seafood and pasta!
+The result is a platter of excellent seafood and pasta!